cube1us/IBM1410SMS-BROKEN/readme.txt

 =======
 The file ibm1410sms.sql.gz is a zipped dump of the current MySQL database.
+The file IBM1410SMSModel.mwb is a MySQL Workbench model of the database  (PDF is a print version)

 >>>>>>> Added COPYING, database dump and readme to git commit See COPYING for license information